AppletunsApples/Hedgie-Essentials-Resources/README.md

 - Rejuvenation Style Move Relearner
 > A system that lets a Pokémon relearn moves from the party menu after a Heart Scale is used on it through the Move Relearner NPC.

+- Semi-Shift Mode
+> A new battle style based on Clover & Radical Red that allows the player to switch Pokémon without seeing the opponent's next foe.

 - Story-based Levels
 > **Requires a new save to properly work.**
 > The level used in battle is linked to a variable that determines the level at which the Pokémon's stats are calculated.